Tobias-Hofer/Uname-SysCall-Linux/README.md

 # Uname-SysCall-Linux
-This C++ program represents the Uname System Call in Linux
+This C++ program retrieves and displays basic system information using the Uname System Call in Linux